traneio/future/README.md

 This is just an example, there's no reason to use `Future`s to implement a factorial function.
 Requiring the `Tailrec` call for recursive computations is a reasonable compromise since recursive futures are uncommon.

 Even though the computation is wrapped by `Tailrec`, the execution still leverages the synchronous execution optimizations in batches.
-It executes the composition synchronously until it reaches the batch size and then uses a `Promise` to unfold the stack and then run the next batch.
+It executes the composition synchronously until it reaches the batch size and then uses a `Promise` to unwind the stack and then run the next batch.

 The default batch size is defined by the system property "io.trane.future.defaultBatchSize", which is `512` by default.
 Alternatively, it is possible to set the batch size when calling `Tailrec.apply`: